Aliases for KRTAP9-8 Gene

 This protein is a member of the keratin-associated protein (KAP) family.
 The KAP proteins form a matrix of keratin intermediate filaments which contribute to the structure of hair fibers.
 KAP family members appear to have unique, family-specific amino- and carboxyl-terminal regions and are subdivided into three multi-gene families according to amino acid composition: the high sulfur, the ultrahigh sulfur, and the high tyrosine/glycine KAPs.
 This protein is a member of the ultrahigh sulfur KAP family and the gene is localized to a cluster of KAPs at 17q12-q21. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KRTAP9-8 Gene

 KRTAP9-8 (Keratin Associated Protein 9-8) is a Protein Coding gene.
-An important paralog of this gene is KRTAP9-4.
+Diseases associated with KRTAP9-8 include Trochlear Nerve Disease and Vulvitis.
+Among its related pathways are Developmental Biology and Keratinization.
+An important paralog of this gene is KRTAP9-2.